bicknell/DCC-Mobile-Decoder/hardware/conventions/CHIP-SELECTION.md

 PIC18F16Q41-I/REB, PIC18F16Q41-E/REB, PIC18F16Q41T-I/REB

-This part appears to be more often in stock than other options.
+These parts appears to be more often in stock than other options.
 2022-11-25.

 ### Larger Scales

 None of the parts currently show good availability.
 2022-11-25.

 ### Breadboard Designs

+The majority of these chips show good availability.
+2022-11-25